Category: Getting Started

 The Fresh Milled Bread Method

-Embarking on the journey of baking with freshly milled flour begins with resetting expectations.
-This is especially true if you’re used to the fluffy loaves from store shelves.
-Embracing the nuances of this process takes time, but starting with the fresh milled bread method lays a strong foundation for mastering the art of baking.
+The journey into baking with freshly milled flour begins with adjusting your expectations, especially if you’re accustomed to the soft loaves found in supermarkets.
+Learning the nuances takes time, but starting with the fresh milled bread method sets a solid foundation for mastering the art of baking.

 Cooling & Storing Bread